21st Century Fox

 A DNA sequence from National Geographic, the end credits from Cleopatra, a list of Itchy and Scratchy episode titles, script excerpts from an Indian soap opera and render code from Blue Sky Animation; the sources and formats reflect the diversity in the holdings, content and audiences of 21CF.

-A massive custom-designed modular display wall was built on site.
-It houses a rotating gallery of artifacts curated from 21CF’s storied past.
-This main gallery wall is the central focal point for the 40,000 sf executive floor.
+We designed a massive custom modular display wall, which was built on site.
+It houses a rotating gallery of artifacts which we curated from 21CF’s storied past.
+This main gallery wall is the central focal point for the 40,000 sq. ft. executive floor.

 Additional custom display cases were built to integrate seamlessly with the Vitra storage system used throughout the office.
 We worked with archivists around the world to procure, transport and install these ‘story artifacts’ across 3 floor plates.
 These objects ranged from a variety of iconic props from familiar movies and TV shows, to historic sports memorabilia; from Fox, Star and Sky Sports.
 Darth Vader's helmet, Tyler Durden’s leather jacket, to a ball from Super Bowl XLIX, to a Tour De France yellow jersey, the artifacts span a range of 80 years.

 Hundreds of artifacts, spanning 80 years of storytelling in cinema, broadcast and sports.